agarbuno/agarbuno.github.io/index.md

 <div align="justify">

-Currently I am a postdoctoral scholar at California Institute of Technology (Caltech), in a joint research project between the departments of Computing + Mathematical Sciences (CMS), and the Geophysical and Planetary Systems (GPS).
+Currently I am a postdoctoral scholar at California Institute of Technology (Caltech), in a joint research project between the Department of Computing + Mathematical Sciences (CMS), and the Division of Geological and Planetary Systems (GPS).
 My research focuses on Uncertainty Quantification for complex simulators as the ones encountered in climate modeling and engineering applications.
 My research interests gravitate around Bayesian inverse problems, stochastic processes, numerical analysis, and both stochastic and deterministic partial differential equations.
 I am also interested in large scale applications of mathematical models, often encountered in numerical optimisation and pattern recognition tasks as in machine learning.
 As a professional, I have specialised in numerical methods, statistical modelling, data visualisation and applied probability models.

 </div>